richbl/old-files-delete/README.md

 	15 0 * * * /bin/bash /home/pi/dev/old-files-delete/run_old_files_delete.sh

 As configured, I no longer have to worry about motion-captured image files (jpg and avi files) getting generated over time, and eventually consuming available disk space on my IoT device.

+## A Note on Cloning: This Project Uses Git Submodules

+This project uses a Git [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) project, specifically the `bash-lib` folder to keep the **A-Bash-Template** project up-to-date without manual intervention.

+So, be sure to clone this project with the `--recursive` switch (`git clone --recursive https://github.com/richbl/a-bash-template`) so any submodule project(s) will be automatically cloned as well.
+If you clone into this project without this switch, you'll likely see empty submodule project folders (depending on your version of Git).